 When you look at the world’s greatest brands, none of their logos tell a big story.
 In many cases, the larger the company, the simpler the logo.
 Apple, Nike, Chase, Coca Cola, FedEx.
 None of these logos say anything about who the company is or what they do.
 But they’ve grown to be the most iconic logos in the world because they can answer “Yes” to the five questions above.
 Keep this in mind as we begin developing concepts for your own company.

-Our brand identity design process takes 3 weeks.
-There’s some background work we’ll take care of before getting started, but once we get going we’ll be moving fast.
-Below is an overview of what the whole process looks like and what will be expected of you at each step of the way.
+Our brand identity design process takes 5 weeks.
+There’s some background work we’ll take care of before getting started, but once we get going we’ll be moving super fast!
+Below is a quick overview of what the whole process looks like and what will be expected of each of us every step of the way.

-Before officially getting started we’ll have a kickoff meeting (either virtually or in-person) where we’ll get to know each other and ask all sorts of questions about you, your company, your current situation, and your vision for where you’re going.
+Before jumping into concepts and creation, we need to get to know each other!
+We’ll have a kickoff meeting (either virtually or in-person) where we’ll ask all sorts of questions about you, your company, your current situation, and your vision for where you’re going.
 Essentially what we’ll be doing is collecting information for a creative brief, which gives us the context and background we need to start developing concepts that fit your specific business.

-First thing Monday morning we’ll begin sketching some initial concepts for your new logo.
+First thing Monday morning we’ll take the mood boards you resonated with and begin sketching some initial concepts for your new logo.
 These sketches are always extremely quick and can look fairly rough, but that’s ok!
 The most important part of this step is getting all of our ideas out onto the page; even the bad ones.

 Take a look at what we’ve done that week, think about each concept over the weekend, and then write up your feedback on the following Monday.
-The goal here will be to remove the weakest concept and focus on only 2 moving forward.
+The goal here will be to remove the weakest concepts and focus on only 3-4 moving forward.

-Write up your thoughts on the progress so far, including your initial impressions of the 3 recommended directions, decide which concept you’d like to eliminate, and send your feedback to us by the end-of-day Monday.
+Write up your thoughts on the progress so far, including your initial impressions of the recommended directions, decide which concepts you’d like to eliminate, and send your feedback to us by the end-of-day Monday.

-On Tuesday, after we’ve received and processed your thoughts on Week 1’s progress, we’ll take the 2 remaining concepts and develop them digitally.
+On Tuesday, after we’ve received and processed your thoughts on Week 2’s progress, we’ll take the remaining concepts and develop them digitally.
 We’ll explore the concepts we’ve created and make multiple variations on them, tweaking until it’s perfect.
-We’ll also experiment with various typefaces and colors, finding what fits best for your specific company.
+We’ll also experiment with various typefaces, colors, and patterns, finding what fits best for your specific company.
 Then once again, we’ll organize the strongest contenders into the weekly check-in document and send it over on Friday afternoon.

 Sometimes it can be tough to picture how a logo will work within the larger context of an entire brand, so we’ve found that at this stage it’s helpful to pair our concepts with digital mockups showing how the logo would look being used in real life.
 This could mean showing the logo on a mug, on a business card, printed on a shirt, etc. We’ll figure out what makes the most sense for your brand and include those in this week’s check-in document.

-Again, our goal this week will be to eliminate the weakest concept and have 1 final concept to take into Week 3.
+Again, our goal this week will be to eliminate the weakest concepts and narrow things down to just 2 concepts to take into Week 4.

-Write up your thoughts on the week’s progress and your feelings on the two directions, decide which concept you’d like to eliminate, and send your feedback to us by the end-of-day Monday.
+Write up your thoughts on the week’s progress and your feelings on the directions thus far, decide which concepts you’d like to eliminate, and send your feedback to us by the end-of-day Monday.